Symmetry Sectors in Chord Space and Relational Holography in the DSSYK: Euclidean wormholes, perturbative stability and baby universes

 \subsection{Cylinder two-point correlation functions}

-We now evaluate two-point functions in the cylinder.
-We have seen how to recover two-point functions in the constrained model from two-sided two-point functions in the one-particle DSSYK (\ref{eq:two-point constrained}).
-We follow the same procedure as in the generalization from the disk to wormhole partition function, namely, we promote the trace to be over all $\ket{K_n}\in\mathcal{H}_{\rm phys}$.
-This means that the unnormalized thermal two-point correlation function (\ref{eq:two-point constrained}) becomes
+We now evaluate two-point correlation functions in the cylinder by imposing constraints in the two-sided two-point functions of the constrained model from two-sided two-point functions similar to (\ref{eq:two-point constrained}).
+We follow the same procedure as in the generalization from the disk to wormhole partition function, namely, we promote the trace to account for all $\ket{K_n}\in\mathcal{H}_{\rm phys}$. {{We remark that similar to the partition functions in the previous section, while modifying the trace has a natural bulk interpretation, its boundary interpretation needs further development.}} The unnormalized thermal two-point correlation function (\ref{eq:two-point constrained}) {{then}} becomes

-We illustrate this amplitude in Fig. \ref{fig:cylindercorrelatorETW}.
+We illustrate this correlation function in Fig. \ref{fig:cylindercorrelatorETW}.
 The result from the saddle point evaluation is shown in (\ref{eq:final cylinder amplitude}) below.